Norway Process Service

 Norway PROCESS SERVERs

 Norway process servers serve civil and commercial matters pursuant to the Hague Service Convention, a multilateral treaty adopted in Hague, Netherlands, on November 15, 1965, by member states of the Hague Conference on Private International Law.
 It came into existence to give litigants a reliable and efficient means of serving the documents on parties living, operating, or based in another country.
 The provisions of the convention apply to the service of process in civil and commercial matters but not criminal matters.
-Also, the Convention shall not apply if the address of the person to be served with the document is not known.
+Also, the Convention shall not apply if the address of the person served with the document is unknown.

 Method of Service

-The Central Authority forwards the document to the competent District or City Court instructing the Court to effect service.
-The Court will sometimes affect the service itself, but very often, this task is carried out by a process server.
+The Central Authority forwards the document to the competent District or City Court, instructing the Court to effect service.
+The Court will sometimes affect the service, but a process server often carries out this task.

 In general, a process server is used.
 If the documents are written in Norwegian, Swedish, or Danish or accompanied by a translation into one of these languages, and if it does not include a date set for a hearing in the near future, the documents may be served by post.

-Under regulations adopted by the Royal Decree on 12 September 1969, requests for service will only be complied with when the document to be served written in Norwegian, Danish, or Swedish or if a translation accompanies the request into one of these languages unless the document is meant to be delivered only to an addressee who accepts it voluntarily.
+Under regulations adopted by the Royal Decree on 12 September 1969, requests for service will only be complied with when the document to be served is written in Norwegian, Danish, or Swedish or if a translation accompanies the request into one of these languages unless the document is meant to be delivered only to an addressee who accepts it voluntarily.
 However, the Ministry of Justice may also, in other cases, permit the service of documents if it is convinced that the addressee understands the language used in the document.
 Norway has not entered into any agreement with respect to article 20(b).

 Timeline for Execution